 There is no screen for this, so this section is purely to define the business rules of what happens once a member is created through the external new member pages or the internal new member page.

-A membership is not considered active for a Discovery or Non-Owner Member unless they have activated this via the Password Link and successfully changed their password.
+A membership is not considered active for a Discovery or Public Member unless they have activated this via the Password Link and successfully changed their password.

 All new memberships are sent the appropriate email through their standard processing.

-Non-Owner Member
+Public Member

 The system sends an Welcome email containing a link to the ‘change/ Set-up Password’